Types of Hearing Tests for Children

 BEHAVIORAL HEARING TESTS

-Behavioral hearing test require your child to complete an observable behavior when speech or sound is presented to them.
-There are different types of behavioral test for different age groups and developmental ability.
+Behavioral hearing tests require your child to complete an observable behavior when speech or sound is presented to them.
+There are different types of behavioral tests for different age groups and developmental ability.
 In addition, some children may require a combination of these techniques.
 We will ensure to alter testing based your child’s needs.

 Visual Reinforcement Audiometry (VRA) – 6 months – 2.5 years old